Salvador Sánchez

-Salvador "Sal" Sánchez Narváez (January 26, 1959 – August 12, 1982) was a Mexican professional boxer born in the town of Santiago Tianguistenco, Estado de México.
-Sanchez was the WBC and The Ring featherweight champion from 1980 to 1982.
+Salvador Sánchez Narváez (January 26, 1959 – August 12, 1982) was a Mexican professional boxer.
+Sánchez was the WBC and The Ring featherweight champion from 1980 to 1982.
 Many of his contemporaries as well as boxing writers believe that had it not been for his premature death, Sánchez could have gone on to become the greatest featherweight boxer of all time.
 Sánchez died on August 12, 1982, in a car accident while driving from Querétaro to San Luis Potosí.
 He is also the uncle of Salvador Sánchez II.

 In 1991, Sánchez was inducted into the International Boxing Hall of Fame.
 The Ring magazine named both him, and Sugar Ray Leonard, as Fighter of the Year in 1981.
 In 2002, he was named the 24th greatest fighter of the past 80 years by The Ring magazine.
 In 2003, The Ring rated Sánchez number 88 on the list of 100 greatest punchers of all time.
 Sánchez was voted as the #3 featherweight of the 20th century by the Associated Press.
+In 2026, the WBC named him their greatest featherweight champion of all time.

 Early life

-Sanchez was born to father Felipe Sanchez and to mother María Luisa Narvaez.
+Sanchez was born to father Felipe Sanchez and to mother María Luisa Narvaez in Santiago Tianguistenco, State of Mexico.